barumau/PanGlobish/English/105_numbe.md

 # Numerals

-The basic numbers sound almost the same in Dunish as in English.
+The basic numbers sound almost the same in Panglobish as in English.
-However, greater numbers are arranged more logically in Dunish.
+However, greater numbers are arranged more logically in Panglobish.

 | Ones    | Ten and over | 20 and over      | 30 and over      |
 |:--------|:-------------|:-----------------|:-----------------|